DemandCube/Sparkngin/README.md

 The Problem
 ======
-The core problem is how to stream data from rest calls / ZeroMQ (an endpoint) and send (messages, events, logs) to an end system like (Kafka, Kinesis, Storm, HDFS ...).
+The core problem is how to stream data from rest calls or ZeroMQ (an endpoint) and send (messages, events, logs) to an end system like (Kafka, Kinesis, Storm, HDFS ...).
 We want this to be horizonatally scalable HA and high-performance way that allows for reliable  delivery of messages.

 Features
 ======